rayanthoney/rayanthoney/README.md

 <h2 align="center">🎇 About Me 🌟 </h2>
 <p align="center" >
-<em>I am a Software Engineer and Freelancer focused on web development.
+<em>I am a Software Engineer and Freelancer focused on full stack web development.
 I build beautiful and meaningful web experiences via clean and accessible code.
 Spending a good amount of time learning and testing new technologies to aid myself in this process is something I enjoy.
 I pride myself on being able to manage my frustrations to achieve ✨Magical✨ outcomes.<em>
 </p>
 <br>